MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-testing-application.md

 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] includes the below features to help you test your application.

 > [!IMPORTANT]
+> Running automated tests is only possible with a Partner or Application Builder license.

-> With a customer license, you can't run Business Central test toolkit objects.
+With a customer license, you can't run Business Central test toolkit objects.
 These objects have IDs the range 130000-139999.
 If you only have a customer license, talk to your partner about the Application Builder and Solution Developer modules.
 As a partner, you should write your tests to use codeunit **132217 Library - Lower Permissions** to simulate licenses.

 ## Test Codeunits and Test Methods